 You’ll quickly notice how expansive, detailed and almost all-encompassing it is, complete with pictures and even video of the products being displayed and thoroughly tested.

-So it’s safe to say that although Amazon Vine delivers on their promises.
+So it’s safe to say that Amazon Vine delivers on its promises.

-They do demand a level of dedication in their reviews that most might find a bit too time-consuming and daunting.
-This is a good choice for those looking to avoid sharing their opinion on social media.
+They demand a level of dedication in their reviews that most might find too time-consuming and daunting.
+This is a good choice for those who want to avoid sharing their opinions on social media.

 Influenstar

-This product testing site is a bit more exclusive than your average free product testing choice.
+This product testing site is more exclusive than your free product testing choice.
 Influenstar is an invite-only free product testing service.
 You’ll need to request an invite and wait a bit before they send you any confirmation via email.

-Spreading their own brand awareness and that of the products via social media sharing is a key aspect to the success of sites like these.
-After signing up and fleshing out your profile, Influenster will send boxes full of all sorts of samples and free swag for you to try out.
+Spreading their brand awareness and that of the products via social media sharing is key to the success of sites like these.
+After signing up and fleshing out your profile, Influenster will send boxes full of samples and free swag for you to try out.

 These “VoxBox” packages are available after being invited to qualify for them on the site and jumping through the ensuing survey.
-You’ll have to wait for the email confirmation from them first before getting your hands on your very own VoxBox.
+You’ll have to wait for their email confirmation before getting your hands on your VoxBox.

 After that, it’s pretty standard proceedings from then on.